×

 Romans 2:8

 God’s judgment comes for both the good and the bad things we do on this earth.
-For the believer, this is not a judgment related to heaven and hell, but concerns our place in heaven based on how we lived and pursued righteousness on earth.
+For the believer, this is not a judgment related to heaven and hell, but concerns our place in heaven/the new earth based on how we lived and pursued righteousness on the present earth.

 Romans 2:9-11

-As believers, we have the choice to follow God and earn rewards for ourselves in heaven.
-Or, we can do the opposite and incur tribulation on our soul.
+As believers, we have the choice to follow God and pursue His will, thus storing rewards, glory, and honor for us in heaven.
+Or, we can do the opposite and incur tribulation and distress on our soul.

 Romans 2:12-13